 I wanted to obtain a Mind of Steel.
 But what does that actually mean?

-Mind of Steel is a state of mind that represents mental strength.
-It is a mindset which states: “No matter what happens to me, I won’t break down”.
+Mind of Steel is a mindset that states: “No matter what happens to me, I won’t break down”.
 The basis for this kind of a mindset is developing psychological resilience, defined as an individual’s ability to adapt to various situations in life and persist in the face of adversity.

 Mentally strong people don’t just hope that nothing bad will ever happen.
 They know it will and are prepared for it.
 They train themselves to be mentally tough, so they can more easily endure hardships, pain, and loss in life.
 Mentally strong people don’t determine the quality of their life based on how happy they are.
 Happiness, like every other emotion, comes and goes.